-Growing intolerance for diversity and limited state capacity to prevent, manage and resolve conflict in Pakistan have led to increased violence and extremism in the country.
+Growing intolerance for religious and ethnic minorities and limited state capacity to prevent, manage and resolve conflict in Pakistan have led to increased violence and extremism in the country.
 The U.S. Institute of Peace supports a network of local organizations in testing the use of media, arts, culture, and education as tools of engagement for peacebuilding.
 The Institute also works on police and judicial reform, supports initiatives to strengthen democratic institutions and governance, and promotes women’s voices in security sector policymaking.
 Evidence-based research and analysis provides guidance for policymakers and practitioners.

 Learn more in USIP’s fact sheet on The Current Situation in Pakistan.